- This machine should not be operated without induction.

 - Ensure the cover to the machine is left closed

-Open the hood before switching off the machine using the mains switch.
-After this, this is no more possible.
+Open the hood before switching off the machine using the mains switch, as once the power is off the door can no longer be opened.

 Switch off the mains switch before any cleaning and any maintenance.
 Also, pull the power plug in order to prevent an inadvertent starting.